 You can't identify asbestos simply by looking at it.
-You should consider hiring a professional to conduct a survey of possible asbestos-containing materials in your home.
+Before conducting any remodeling, you should hire a professional to conduct a survey of possible asbestos-containing materials in your home.
 To be safe, treat all suspect materials as if they contain asbestos until you get samples analyzed.
-Prior to doing any remodeling or demolition work, you should confirm the presence of asbestos by having suspect materials analyzed by a laboratory.
+You should confirm the presence of asbestos by having suspect materials analyzed by a laboratory.

 How to take a sample prior to a home remodeling project

 A professional asbestos inspector can take samples and send them to a laboratory for analysis.
 If you are the home owner and this is your residence, then you can take a sample yourself.
 This does not apply when demolition activity is to occur at the residence.
 To avoid exposing anyone else, only you should be in the room when taking samples.

 If you have asbestos in your home

 If the asbestos-containing material is NOT broken, worn, damaged or disturbed, it poses little or no danger.
 Asbestos removal involves disturbing the material and possibly putting asbestos into the air.
 Leaving asbestos containing material intact is often a safer option.

 DEQ strongly recommends against repairing or removing asbestos-containing materials yourself.
 Removing asbestos properly requires special equipment and detailed training.
 An individual could cause asbestos fiber contamination throughout your home and neighborhood, exposing your family and others unknowingly.
 DEQ recommends you hire a licensed asbestos abatement contractor to ensure that the work is done properly.

 However, the regulations allow for you to repair or remove asbestos in a house that you own and live in.
 If you do your own asbestos removal work, you are responsible for using the proper safety equipment and following all handling, transport and disposal regulations.
 Asbestos-containing waste requires special handling and disposal and must be deposited at a landfill authorized to handle asbestos waste.

 Hiring the right contractor